Sizes ranging from 2×3 up to 4×6 Lorenzo de Zavala Texas Flags

 - One solid piece of printed, hemmed fabric

-- Very lightweight, polyester that will fly nicely in the slightest breeze.
+- Lightweight, polyester that will fly nicely in the slightest breeze.

 - Reinforced header with brass grommets